 Let’s look at the 5 common mistakes in designing a digital menu for a restaurant which should be avoided.

-Over 70% of new digital menu board owners wish to save some startup cost by over-filling the screen, which leads to a totally ineffective menu.
+Over 70% of new digital menu board owners wish to save some startup costs by over-filling the screen, which leads to a totally ineffective menu.
 It is recommended not to have more than 24-36 items to be displayed on a single screen.

 2. Static Menu Image

-In contrast to point number 2 above, there are quick service restaurants that excessively animate the entire digital menu board such that the menu will temporarily disappear.
+In contrast to point number 2 above, there are quick-service restaurants that excessively animate the entire digital menu board such that the menu will temporarily disappear.
 This makes it inconvenient for the customers to order.
 It doesn’t matter how much animation you want to incorporate; your menu should appear on the screen at all times.

 4. Text over Digital Menu

-Even if you don’t want any picture to be displayed, at least include some animations in your digital menu board so that it can provide some motion to attract your audience’s eyes and imagination.
+Even if you don’t want any pictures to be displayed, at least include some animations in your digital menu board so that it can provide some motion to attract your audience’s eyes and imagination.

 5. Constant Menu

 Changing the digital menu board and giving it a fresh look on a frequent basis is widely overlooked by restaurant owners.
-The digital signage will initially attract a lot of audiences and gradually be ignored.
+The digital signage will initially attract a lot of audience and gradually be ignored.
 Consumers will not spend time looking at the same thing repeatedly.

-Although digital menu for restaurants provide a unique look to the menu, it is important to customize and create a unique menu which not just captivates the imagination of the consumers but also doesn’t do the cardinal mistakes mentioned above.
+Although digital menus for restaurants provide a unique look to the menu, it is important to customize and create a unique menu which not just captivates the imagination of the consumers but also doesn’t do the cardinal mistakes mentioned above.